zonemaster/zonemaster/docs/specifications/Master Test Plan.md

     cannot continue before either case 1 or 2 happens, a parent domain does not exist.

-#### Get the glue name records and glue address records from the parent
+#### Method 2 : Get the glue name records and glue address records from the parent

 In order to obtain the delegation from the parent, this is the process we use for the tests that needs this as an input parameter.